vsme/chinese-days/README.en.md

 // 立夏: 2024-05-05, the_beginning_of_summer
 // 小满: 2024-05-20, lesser_fullness_of_grain

-// No solar terms, return []
+// No solar terms found, returns [] getSolarTerms("2024-05-21", "2024-05-25");
-getSolarTerms("2024-05-21", "2024-05-25");
 // return []

-/* If end parameter is not provided, get the solar term for a specific day */ getSolarTerms("2024-05-20");
+/* No end parameter, get the solar term for a specific day */ getSolarTerms("2024-05-20");
 // return: [{date: '2024-05-20', term: 'lesser_fullness_of_grain', name: '小满'}]
 ```